Flagship case study

 Security

-Production: protect asset data with TLS, secret management, rate limits, upload controls, dependency patching, backups, and privacy-aware logs.
+Production: TLS, secrets, rate limits, upload controls, patching, backups, and privacy-aware logs.

 Map data

-Production: define tile/provider SLAs, cache strategy, fallback basemaps, geocoding limits, coordinate systems, asset-source ownership, and stale-data alerts.
+Production: tile SLAs, cache strategy, fallbacks, geocoding limits, coordinate systems, ownership, and stale-data alerts.

 13 / Testing and QA notes